Richkpa/LightUP-Energy_AzureCloud_Lab/README.md

 **Unauthorized Lateral Movement & Compliance Violations.**
 By using RBAC and Policies, you prevent a junior admin from accidentally spinning up expensive resources in unauthorized overseas regions or deleting critical infrastructure.

-### Screenshot Proof

-- A screenshot of the *Azure Policy Compliance* dashboard showing "Compliant" status.
-- The *Access Control (IAM)* tab of your resource group showing the specific role assignment.

 ---

 ## Lab 2: Configure and Manage Virtual Networking (25–30%)